Lightroom vs Photoshop two image editing

 The decision should be based on what you want to do with the software, what kind of image editing you want to do, and what tools and functions are important for this.
 For example, a photojournalist wants to sell his or her pictures quickly and uncomplicatedly and will probably not want to invest as much time and effort in editing as an art photographer.
 It is often claimed that Lightroom is a leaner version of Photoshop, but this is not true.
 The two programs work differently and can therefore not be regarded as simpler or more complex versions of one another.

-Image edited with Lightroom CC and our free Adobe Lightroom Preset “Blood Brothers“.
+Image edited with Adobe Lightroom and Lightroom Preset Collection I DO

-Image edited with Lightroom CC and our free Lightroom Preset “Black Mamba”
+Image edited with Lightroom and our new Lightroom Preset Collection Anomaly

 Lightroom vs Photoshop conclusion – Both programs have advantages and disadvantages, and a decision for one or the other depends strongly on usage and expectations.
 For those who only have to make a few improvements under time pressure, Lightroom is optimal, and thanks to the thumbnails easier to use.
 For users who want to engage in more detailed editing, Photoshop has the appropriate options.
 Those who work with levels, clipping paths, and masks and are not worried about large volumes of data should also choose Photoshop.